ZoEn34palabras/SouthAmericanCurrencyConverter/README.md

 Import the Gson library (via Maven or manually as a .jar file).

-3. Set your API Key as an environment variable
+3. Set your API Key as an environment variable (on Windows) powershell
-On Windows:

-powershell
 Copy
 Edit